hojte/CTF-Writeups/ASIS-hipwn/readme.md

 # hipwn
 ## ASIS
-The ASIS ctf is a hard CTF, rating 89,8 on CTF time, it is among the top weighted CTFs right now.
+The ASIS ctf is a hard CTF, rating 89,8 on CTF-time, it is among the top weighted CTFs right now.

-##Initial inspection
+## Initial inspection
 We are handed out a Dockerfile and a folder with the vulnerable binary.

 A `checksec` of the provided binary shows full protection.
 Which means, that we most likely are looking at a ROP challenge.